 What is the tuition at San Francisco Law School?

-The tuition at San Francisco Law School is $800/unit.
-The general fees are $200 per student, and the computer exam fees are $25 dollars a semester.
-As you can see, the tuition at San Francisco Law School is about one half or less than the tuitions of other law schools in our area.
+The tuition at San Francisco Law School is $875/[unit.
+The general fees are $200 per student, and the computer-exam fees are $25 dollars per semester.
+That being the case, the tuition at San Francisco Law School is about one half or less than the tuitions of other law schools in our area.

 Is financial assistance available?

 Yes.
-Since the program at San Francisco Law School has been approved by the United States Department of Education, the students are entitled to apply for federal assistance.
-Because the tuition at San Francisco Law School is so reasonable, and it is a part time program, students are encouraged to borrow only what they truly need, in order to leave law school with as little debt as possible.
+Since the program at San Francisco Law School has been approved by the United States Department of Education, qualified students are eligible for federal assistance.
+Because the tuition at San Francisco Law School is so reasonable, and since it is a part-time program, students are encouraged to borrow only what they truly need, in order to leave law school with as little debt as possible.

-Does San Francisco Law School have a full time program?
+Does San Francisco Law School offer a full-time program?

-How many nights a week do students attend law school in the part time evening program?
+How many nights per week do students attend law school in the part-time evening program?

-Part time evening students at San Francisco Law School take 10 units a semester by attending classes Mondays through Thursdays, from 6:20 p.m. to either 8:10 or 9:10 p.m., depending on whether the class that evening is two units or three.
-The Academic Support program meets on Saturday mornings and is open to all students.
+By ordinary, part-time evening students at San Francisco Law School take 10 units per semester by attending classes Mondays through Thursdays, from 6:20 p.m. to either 8:10 or 9:10 p.m., depending on whether the class that evening is a two- or three-unit course.
+Academic Support sessions are held on a weekly basis and are open to all students.

-Do the students attend law school in the summer semester?
+Do the students attend law school in the summer?

 Do the students get vacation time?

 Yes.
-Students get approximately 2 weeks at the end of the Spring semester and two weeks before the beginning of the Fall semester.
-(Often, this will be 2 weeks in mid May and the first 2 weeks of August.)
+Students get approximately two weeks following the spring semester and two weeks before the beginning of the fall semester.
+(Often, this will be two weeks in mid-May and the first two weeks of August.)

-Does San Francisco Law School have any on-line courses?
+Does San Francisco Law School offer online courses?

 Do I need to graduate from college to apply to law school?

-No. Students with an AA or AS may apply to law school.
-Additionally, students without an AA may apply after taking three of the required CLEP examinations.
+No. Students with an AA or AS degree – as well as those who have earned at least 60 approved academic units -- may apply to law school.
+Additionally, students who have not earned a degree or the minimum 60 approved academic units may apply after taking three of the required CLEP examinations.

 Does San Francisco Law School require an applicant to take the LSAT (Law School Admissions

-Yes, applicants must take the LSAT.
-Applicants can sign up for the LSAT.
-Applicants may choose to have their information and documents sent to San Francisco Law School by LSDAS (Law School Data Assembly Service) but it is not required.
+Yes.
+Applicants must take the LSAT and although not required, they may choose to have their information and documents transmitted directly to San Francisco Law School by LSDAS (the Law School Data Assembly Service).